It’d be a crime to miss ‘em

 1. The Sinner

 The Sinner upends the classic crime show format by showing the bloody murder – and who did it – from the get-go.
 Instead, we spend a fascinating season investigating why the crime was committed in the first place.
-Jessica Biel and Bill Pullman put in totally pitch-perfect performances and we’re being treated to a second season very soon.
+Jessica Biel and Bill Pullman put in totally pitch-perfect performances and we now have a second season to enjoy.

 2. Happy Valley